DecisionsDev/odm-docker-kubernetes/platform/azure/README-Azure-SQL-MI.md

 ![SQL MI Overview](images/sqlmi-overview.png)

-The port to use should always be 3342 but you can verify it in the JDBC connection string from your SQL Managed Instance:
+The port to use should always be 3342 but you can verify it in the public JDBC connection string from your SQL Managed Instance:

 ![JDBC string](images/sqlmi-jdbcstring.png)